Skip to main content

 With the tools we’ve developed in this chapter, we could investigate relationships between many more types of sentences, both in English and in any other language.
 In Chapter 7 we’ll also see that syntax is relevant for the computation of certain types of linguistic meaning (though not all types).

-This page titled 6.21: Trees- Summary is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.21: Trees- Summary is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform.